MahyaAhmadzadeh/cbct-ct-evaluation-pipeline/README.md

-## ct-cbct-evaluation-pipeline
+## Cycle-GAN CBCT-CT Evaluation Pipeline
 Evaluation pipleline for the CBCT to CT domain transfer using Cycle-GAN project.
 Uses Plastimatch to do all the necessary functions and finally calculates the Dice Similaruty Score, Hausdorff Distance and the Euclidean distance of the fiducial markers.
+This project utilizes [Plastimatch](https://plastimatch.org/), [TotalSegmentor](https://github.com/wasserth/TotalSegmentator), [3D Slicer](https://www.slicer.org/).

 ## Folder Structure
 ```text